Meat with Blood – Greeks and Romans

 The Old Testament clearly states that God prohibited people from eating meat with blood.
-Animals that were strangled would not usually be bled, and so their meat would not be bled, and thus it would not be right to be used as food (Leviticus 17:13, 14).
+The flesh of slaughtered animals was left to drain out of blood before eating it.
+The animals that were strangled would not usually be bled, and so their meat would not be bled, and thus it would not be right to be used as food (Leviticus 17:13, 14).

 God gave the prohibition against eating blood as soon as animal flesh was permitted for humans (Genesis 9:4).
 And He restated this prohibition in the Mosaic law (Leviticus 3:17; 7:26; 17:10; 19:26).
 And later on, the Lord still considered that the eating of animal blood as a sin (1 Samuel 14:33).